Bishan Depot: History

 On 4 July 1985, there was a MRT mishap where four workers were trapped within 15 minutes.
-The MRT had built rail tracks for testing trains in 1986 -1987.
+The MRT had built rail tracks for testing trains in 1986–1987.

-On 11 February 2007, SMRT Organised the SMRT Cram Jam! cum Learning Journey and Charity Bazaar to raise funds for the SMRT Silver Tribute Fund.
+On 11 February 2007, SMRT organised the SMRT Cram Jam! cum Learning Journey and Charity Bazaar to raise funds for the SMRT Silver Tribute Fund.
 The Cram Jam took place in the morning seeking an entry into the Singapore Book of Records by cramming people inside a standard Kawasaki C151 car (car used: 2027), a Mercedes O405G Hispano Habit bus (bus registered: TIB1202K) and a Ssangyong Rodius/Stavic MPV cab.
 The Singapore Police Force crammed 550 officers inside the train car, 235 staff from SMRT were crammed inside the bus and 44 Girl Guides Singapore cadets crammed themselves into the cab.
 Games, carnival food and a 90-minute tour around the Bishan Depot were organised.

 A C751B MRT train was vandalised in an apparent security breach at Bishan Depot on 17 August 2011.
 The train was then put into service before the vandalism was discovered.
 The Land Transport Authority subsequently fined SMRT S$200,000 for failing to detect, in a timely manner, the graffiti on the train.
-On 15 July 2016, local and Australian media reported that between April and July 2015, two Americans Jim Harper and Danielle Bremner, posted a series of vandalism videos online under the pseudonyms Utah and Ether, with one video showing them committing the act at Bishan depot.
-Harper was arrested and jailed 6-months in May in Melbourne, Australia, while his partner is on the run.
+On 15 July 2016, local and Australian media reported that between April and July 2015, two Americans, Jim Harper and Danielle Bremner, posted a series of vandalism videos online under the pseudonyms Utah and Ether, with one video showing them committing the act at Bishan Depot.
+Harper was arrested and jailed for six months in May in Melbourne, Australia, while his partner fled.

 Another incident of a MRT train being vandalized happened on a C151A set on 5 May 2014.
 Police reports were made in the early hours of the morning when trains were being dispatched from the depot.

 A third case of vandalism took place on 8 November 2014 when two Germans, Andreas Von Knorre and Elton Hinz, spraypainted a cabin on a C151 train after breaking into the depot.
-They were each sentenced to nine months jail and given three strokes of the cane as per the Vandalism Act.
+They were each sentenced to nine months in jail and given three strokes of the cane, as per the Vandalism Act.

-A technical officer working at the depot died as a result of his injuries sustained while operating a hydraulic press machine in the rolling stock shed on the morning of 23 March 2020.
+A technical officer working at the depot died as a result of injuries sustained while operating a hydraulic press machine in the rolling stock shed on the morning of 23 March 2020.
 Following the accident, SMRT imposed a safety time-out and suspended maintenance works during the investigation period.

-Installation and Upgrading Shed
+Installation and upgrading shed

 The rolling stock workshop and Tracks 10–12, built enclosed are where various programmes are conducted.
 Only five trains can undergo installation works during each 3- to 18-week period.
 The upgrading shed was officially closed down on 18 September 2018 with the arrival of C151C trainsets.